15 Tips to Improve Your Drum Programming – MIDI Drums

 5. Use Quality Drum Samples and Plugins

-There are also many great drum plugins that are dedicated to helping you carve out a fantastic drum sound.
-Check out our article on the best drum vsts for more information.
+Many great drum plugins are dedicated to helping you carve out a fantastic drum sound.
+Check out our article on the best drum VSTs for more information.

 6. Try Making Your Drums Sound More Organic